DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/grouping.md

 Use the `CustomGrouping` plugin instead of the `IntegratedGrouping` plugin for remote grouping.

 While waiting for a response from a server, there is a moment when the grouping state does not match the data in the `Grid`'s `rows` property.
 To avoid issues, temporarily assign the `grouping` and `expandedGroups` state fields' "old" values to the properties with the same names in the `GroupingState` plugin.
 This means configuration changes are not applied to the `Grid` immediately.
-Once the grouped data is received from the server, pass it to the `Grid` component's `rows` property and reset the `CustomGrouping` plugin's `grouping` and `expandedGroups` property values (set them to `null`).
+Once the grouped data is received from the server, pass it to the `DxGrid` component's `rows` property and reset the `CustomGrouping` plugin's `grouping` and `expandedGroups` property values (set them to `null`).
 At this point, the `Grid` simultaneously applies the changes to its grouping configuration and receives the updated data set.

 The following example demonstrates remote grouping with local expanding/collapsing, as well as the approach described in the previous paragraph: